-One way to avoid that struggle is keeping track of your muscle growth progress.
-If you know how to track how quickly you’re putting on muscle, you can appreciate all of the real progress along the way.
+If you know how to track your muscle growth, you can appreciate all of the real progress along the way, and ensure it continues.
 This can be a huge help in the emotional battle of achieving your muscle growth goal, which is often very gradual.

-In this guide, we’ll show you exactly how you should be tracking your muscle growth progress so you can stay locked on during your muscle growth journey.
+In this guide, we’ll show you exactly how you should be tracking your muscle growth so you can stay locked on and motivated during your muscle growth journey.

 Table of Contents